 Content on a pillar page should also be adapted to convert visitors to leads, or leads to customers since all your supporting content links back to this page.
 Your pillar page gains authority with quality inbound links from your subtopic keyword content and external sources.
 To ensure that everything on the page can be crawled by SEO engines and discovered by potential customers, the pillar page should not have any content locked behind a form or a password.

 Want to see how other users are building their pillar pages?
 Check out a few examples on the HubSpot Marketing blog.

 A topic includes a pillar page and related subtopic keyword content that answers specific questions about your main topic.
 A topic should contain around 6-8 subtopic keywords that address specific questions your customers may be exploring related to the topic of your pillar page.

 When you create a new topic, you'll define it with a name that summarizes the goal or problem it will address for your customers.
 The SEO tool shows the following metrics in the Topic validation section to determine if this topic is worth writing about:

 - Domain Authority: This is a scale from 1 - 100 that determines how authoritative your domain is, and how likely you are to land on page 1 for that term.

 - Monthly Search Volume: This is the approximate number of searches that show up each month for that term.

 Subtopic keywords are shorter pieces of content that answer a specific question about the topic covered in your pillar page.
-When you add a new subtopic keyword, you'll see analytics in the Subtopic Keyword sidebar pane for Monthly Search Volume and Topic Similarity, which measures how closely your subtopic relates back to the topic on a scale of 0 - 100%.
+When you add a new subtopic keyword, you'll see analytics in the Subtopic Keyword sidebar panel for Monthly Search Volume.

 - One of your HubSpot blog posts, landing pages, or website pages